📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Should I include my own time in the cost price?

-Yes, always.
-Your time has value, even as an owner.
-Calculate with the hourly wage you'd pay a chef for the same work, roughly €20-25 per hour including employer contributions.
+Absolutely.
+Your time has real value, even as an owner.
+Calculate using the hourly wage you'd pay a chef for the same work - roughly €20-25 per hour including employer contributions.

-How do I know what my yield is when making cheese?
+How do I know what my yield is for homemade cheese?

-Measure a few batches: weigh the milk before and the cheese after.
-Divide the final weight by the starting weight for your yield.
-Calculate with your lowest yield, not your best.
+Measure several batches: weigh the milk before and the cheese after.
+Divide final weight by starting weight for your yield percentage.
+Always use your lowest yield for calculations, not your best results.

-Can I skip failure costs if I'm experienced?
+Can I skip failure costs if I'm experienced at making these products?

-No, even experienced cooks sometimes have bad luck.
-Milk can already be sour, cream won't whip due to temperature.
-Calculate at least 5% failure costs, 10-15% for new recipes.
+No, even experienced cooks face bad luck sometimes.
+Milk might already be sour, cream won't whip due to temperature issues.
+Calculate at least 5% failure costs, or 10-15% for new recipes you're still perfecting.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.